I’m sure your blog is terrific.

 But there is one thing that the majority of bloggers overlook (at least at first) that can potentially keep even the best of blogs from ever getting in front of their entire potential audiences.

-That one thing is good web hosting.
+That one thing is good and fast web hosting.

 Think about it this way: Have you ever clicked on a link from Facebook or another site and waited for what seemed like an eternity for the site to load?
 This isn’t 1997.
 Today, web pages open like you’re turning a page in a book – or at least they should.
 If they don’t, you’re losing a ton of page views.
 Your bounce rates are soaring.
 Until now, you probably had no idea what was up.